Spring 2015 Undergraduate Commencement

 You may purchase a copy of commencement ceremony on DVD for $15.
 Download the request (pdf) and mail it to:

 Please allow 4-6 weeks for delivery.

-Participating in the ceremony does not guarantee that all degree requirements have been satisfied.
+Participating in the commencement ceremony does not guarantee that all degree requirements have been completed or that the student has graduated.
 Students will receive a diploma cover at commencement.
-Diplomas are mailed to the permanent address, as provided on the graduation application, following verification by the Registrar that all degree requirements were satisfied by the last day of the semester in which the degree is to be awarded.
+Diplomas will be mailed to the address the student provided on his or her graduation application after the Registrar has received final grades and verified that all degree requirements were satisfied by the last day of the semester in which the degree is to be awarded.
 This process normally takes 1-2 weeks following the end of the term.